gatosyocora/vpm-repos/README.md

 ### Creator Companion

-Add repository to VCC with click [this](vcc://vpm/addRepo?url=https://vpm.gatosyocora.net/index.json) or use this repository URL.
+Add repository to VCC with click <a href="vcc://vpm/addRepo?url=https://vpm.gatosyocora.net/index.json">here</a> or use this repository URL.

 ```
 https://vpm.gatosyocora.net/index.json